mahsankhaan/app-modernization-using-IBM-toolchain/README.md

 ![GitHub Logo](images/13.png)

 ### Step 7.
-Finally our application will be up and running
+Finally application would be up and running

 1. Get back to main page by selecting app name on top